tungstenfabric/docs/tungsten-fabric-service-provider-focused-features-guide/tf-routing-policy-sp-features.rst

 Routing Policy
 ==============

-Starting with Contrail Networking Release 1910, virtual network routing policies are automatically applied to secondary routes.
-See `Applying Routing Policies to Secondary
+:date: 2020-11-11

-Routes <contrail-routing-policy-sp-features.html#secondary-routing-policies-cn-spguide>`__.
+Starting with Tungsten Fabric Release 1910, virtual network routing policies are automatically applied to secondary routes.

-Contrail Networking uses routing policy infrastructure to manipulate the route and path attribute dynamically and supports attaching the import routing policy on the service instances.
+Tungsten Fabric uses routing policy infrastructure to manipulate the route and path attribute dynamically and supports attaching the import routing policy on the service instances.